alielmasryy/Bank_Prediction/README.md

 # Overview of files
 https://www.kaggle.com/competitions/santander-product-recommendation/data
 Since this is a big dataset it is highly recommended after downloading it, to cut it within the terminal.
 I cut it down to 500,000 columns instead of 13 million.

+Libraries such as pandas, matplotlib, and various different ones from sklearn are used here